brendanberg/bbb/doc/opcodes.md

 - **Flags:**
   `O` – No change
   `C` – No change
-  `Z` – Sets zero flag if the sum is 0
+  `Z` – Sets zero flag if source equals destination
-  `N` – Sets negative flag if the most significant bit is set
+  `N` – Sets negative flag if source is less than destination

 ### `JMP <cond> <addr>`

 Conditionally jump to the memory location indicated by the destination operand.

-The jump condition is a 4-bit value that defines which flag to test and the desired flag value.
+The jump condition code is a 4-bit value that defines which flag to test and the desired flag value.
 The three least-significant bits indicate which status flag will be used in the condition.
 The most significant bit is the value to test the flag against.

 For example, a `JMP` instruction with a condition operand of `1` (binary `0001`) will follow the branch if the zero flag (bit one of the status register pair) is not set.
 When combined with a `CMP` instruction, this allows us to construct the equivalent of a branch if not equal instruction.